 All homes

-In addition to transfer tax, property lawyer legal fees, land registry, and other fees paid during the purchase process, buyers must pay additional Spanish taxes.
+In addition to property transfer tax, property lawyer legal fees, land registry, and other fees paid during the purchase process, buyer pays additional Spanish taxes.

 Average House Prices in Spain